It’s close. So close!

 You may prefer to keep working until you feel the first twinge of labor.

 Don’t feel up to going to the office?
-Working in the comfort of your own home (and in pjs and slippers) can be a way to take care of yourself in those last weeks, while also fulfilling your responsibilities.
+Working in the comfort of your own home (in pjs and slippers are authorized) can be a way to take care of yourself in those last weeks, while also fulfilling your responsibilities.

 If your presence is required at the office, have something to prop your feet on, let others run those papers down the hall or up the stairs, and do what you can to take it easy on yourself.

-Want to stop work ahead of time?
+Want to stop work ahead of labor?
 It’s a great way to have the space to rest, regroup, or focus on the last minute projects that need done.

 If you find you have too much time on your hands, meeting a friend for lunch, taking walks, or checking out that new store before baby gets here can be ways to fill the time.